biojava/biojava.github.io/_wikis/BioJava:Cookbook:SeqIO:ReadGESBiojavax.md

 -   INSDseq
 -   UniProt (native or XML)

-This class also has a methode, *readFile*, that can read a file while guessing its format.
+This class also has a method, *readFile*, that can read a file while guessing its format.

 <java> import java.io.BufferedReader; import java.io.FileReader;